 Similarly, in pets, you can see signs like drooling, vomiting, irritability, pawing at the mouth, etc.

 You can benefit from these emergency helplines if your pets ingest the plant.

-Did you know that The University of California has categorized Philodendron into third and fourth class in the level of toxicity?
+Did you know that The University of California has categorized Philodendrons into third and fourth-class toxicity levels?

 Propagation Method for Philodendron Dark Lord

-Generally, propagating Philodendron is easy and quite straightforward.
-As the plant produces healthy aerial rots, propagation becomes easier.
+Generally, propagating Philodendrons is easy and quite straightforward.
+As the plant produces healthy aerial roots, propagation becomes easier.

-If you are looking for propagating Philodendron Dark lord, consider using the asexual propagation method.
-The asexual method of propagation involves some vegetative parts for the propagation process.
+If you want to propagate Philodendron Dark lord, consider using the asexual propagation method.

 Here are two different methods to Propagate Philodendron Dark Lord.